LukeThompsonKolar/SI507_final_luketk/README.md

 Optional commands:
 -"type=<type>,<type>,<type>..." for as many boxplots as desired.
 May also be "type=all" (ex. type=dark,normal,fighting,fire).
 Default is none.
 Example command: scatter stat=speed type=water,electric

-Class: Condition
--used in bar command "cond:<stat>[>,=,<]<number>" -takes string and checks whether stat, operator, and number are all present -val attribute either True or False, used to check validity of command